 Today the building is a restaurant and lounge.
 People come to Muriel’s in hopes of contacting Jourdan via séances.
 There is a considerable amount of paranormal activity at the location, either due to the séances or restless spirits.

 People have heard a woman’s voice knocking on the walls during some of these séances.

 Other patrons and employees say it is not unusual to see things flying through the air both inside the building and outside in the courtyard.

 One irate spirit enjoys shattering glasses against the courtyard’s brick wall!

 Dating back to the 1880s, the Hotel Monteleone has undergone many renovations and expansions.
 It has also become one of the most popular hotels and most haunted places in New Orleans.

-The Hotel Monteleone is famous, not only for its Carousel Bar and famous guests, but also for the number of spirits that remain permanent hotel residents.
+The Hotel Monteleone is famous for its Carousel Bar and famous guests and the number of spirits that remain permanent hotel residents.

-One ghost the remains at the hotel, wandering the halls, is a former employee named “Red.”
-A number of children that died in the hotel from yellow fever have frequently been seen in the hotel as well on the 13th floor.
+One ghost that remains at the hotel, wandering the halls, is a former employee named “Red.”
+Many children who died in the hotel from yellow fever have frequently been seen in the hotel on the 13th floor.

-According to people who have worked for the Hotel Monteleone, the bar is a favorite spot for ghosts to appear, and quickly disappear.
+According to people who have worked for the Hotel Monteleone, the bar is a favorite spot for ghosts to appear and quickly disappear.
+[CHECK AVAILABILITY]